Join NYPBS

 Are you ready to take your playing to the next level with Scotland’s most inspiring young pipers & drummers?

-NYPBS Ensembles offers pipers & drummers aged 10-25 a fun, exciting project where you’ll build your piping or drumming skills, meet new people, and make unique music together, culminating in a performance on one of the country’s biggest stages.
+NYPBS Ensembles offers pipers & drummers aged 10-25 a fun, exciting project where you’ll build your piping or drumming skills, meet new people, and make unique music together, culminating in a performance as part one of the country’s biggest music festivals.

 About our Ensembles Programme